david-mathews-1994/deltarice/README.md

 ## Example in C

 This example is similar to the Python example.
-We create a dataset, compress it with the custom Nab compression algorithm, then close the file.
+We create a dataset, compress it with the delta-rice compression algorithm, then close the file.
 The code then re-opens the file, reads in the data, and verifies it compressed and decompressed properly.

 ### Raw Code